-Organized by Institute of Contemporary History (Czech Academy of Sciences) and CEFRES in partnership with the Jewish Museum in Prague
+Organized by Institute of Contemporary History (Czech Academy of Sciences), CEFRES, Masaryk Institute and Archives (Czech Academy of Sciences) and in partnership with the Jewish Museum in Prague

 12 December 2017 - 5 PM